goharbor/terraform-provider-harbor/CONTRIBUTING.md

 Create / update documentation to help people understand how use the data / resource types.

 ### Write terraform acceptance Tests
-Write terraform acceptance tests so resources can be tested again a test instance of harbor to automatically validate the creation, update and deletion of terraform resources.
+Write terraform acceptance tests so resources can be tested against a test instance of harbor to automatically validate the creation, update and deletion of terraform resources.
 For more information refer to terraform acceptance tests [here](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html).

 ### Pull requests
 Create meaningful Pull Request titles and link issues as we use these to create release notes.